django-extensions/django-extensions/README.rst

 Django Extensions is free and always will be.
 It is development and maintained by developers in an Open Source manner.
 Any support is welcome.
 You could help by writing documentation, pull-requests, report issues and/or translations.

-Please remember that nobody is payed directly to develop or maintain Django Extensions so we do have to divide our time between putting food on the table, family, this project and the rest of life :-)
+Please remember that nobody is paid directly to develop or maintain Django Extensions so we do have to divide our time between putting food on the table, family, this project and the rest of life :-)